 St. Patrick’s Cathedral – beautiful Cathedral uptown.

 Hidden bars – check out this list of hidden speakeasy bars.
+These were inspired by prohibition times and are fun to have a drink (or three) in.

 West 4 Street – I worked on this street one memorable summer.
 Tons of ethnic food, live jazz, fun bars, and an all around rowdy time.